alice-st/DARP/README.md

 ### But how does this algorithm work?

-In essence, the DARP algorithm follows a cyclic coordinate descent optimization scheme updating each robots’ territory separately but towards achieving the overall mCPP objectives.
+In essence, the DARP algorithm follows a cyclic coordinate descent optimization scheme updating each robots’ territory separately but towards achieving the overall multi-robot Coverage Path Planning (mCPP) objectives.

 <p align="center">
   <img width="550" height="300" src="images/DARP.png">
 </p>

-After the desired area division is achieved, we use Spanning Tree Coverage algorithm to produce the optimal path for each robot, in order to achieve full coverage of the area of interest.
+After the desired area division is achieved, we use [Spanning Tree Coverage (STC) algorithm](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.479.5125&rep=rep1&type=pdf#:~:text=The%20algorithm%2C%20called%20Spanning%20Tree,covering%20every%20point%20precisely%20once.) algorithm to produce the optimal path for each robot, in order to achieve full coverage of the area of interest.